-Access Support - additional funding that supports access costs associated with creating or developing a project funded by a BC Arts Council grant.
+Access Support - additional funding that supports access costs associated with creating, developing, or executing a project funded by a BC Arts Council Project Assistance grant.

 These programs do not provide funding for audience accessibility or day-to-day access costs outside of the scope of a project.
 Accessibility requests are confidential and will not be part of assessment panels evaluating grant applications.
-Contact Accessibility Coordinator Clayton Baraniuk at 250-978-9839 or clayton.baraniuk@gov.bc.ca to request assistance.
+Contact Accessibility Coordinator, Clayton Baraniuk, at 250-978-9839 or clayton.baraniuk@gov.bc.ca to request assistance.

-Find out more about accessibility support at bcartscouncil.ca/accessibility
+Find out more about accessibility supports at bcartscouncil.ca/accessibility